renao/sams-wordpress-plugin/README.md

 ## Features

 * Shortcode for WVV table integration
+* Shortcode for WVV fixtures integration

 ## Context

-The regional german volleyball confederation WVV (Westdeutscher Volleyballverband) provides an XML API for their league management tool "Aufsteiger".
+The regional german volleyball confederation WVV (Westdeutscher Volleyballverband) provides an XML API for their league management tool `Aufsteiger`.

 After years of maintaining sports-related websites, gathering the experience that there is nothing more boring than updating results, fixtures and standings, I forced myself to head straight into WordPress plugin development and PHP.